Marijuana Grow Guide

 Companion Planting for a Natural Pesticide

 Companion planting is a natural and economical way to increase the quality of your cannabis crop and minimize the damage from pests.
-It is basically just planting beneficial plants close to each other, but not so close that they complete for root space and other resources.
+It’s basically planting beneficial plants close to each other, but not so close that they compete for root space and other resources.
 Some plants give off chemicals and strong odors that will either deter pests or draw in beneficial predators.
 Other companion plants can add vital nutrients to the soil that will feed your marijuana plants with the nourishment they need.

 Not only your nose and taste buds are being catered to, but there are also some for your eyes as well.
 The beautiful chrysanthemum flower contains pyrethrin which is a natural insecticide that can kill varieties of harmful insects along with damaging nematodes.
 Marigold flowers are a great asset as they have a very strong-smelling chemical that they release into the ground.
 Plants that are nearby will pick up the chemical that insects, like whiteflies, can taste.
 Other flowers like the foxglove and mullein attract Dicyphus Hesperus insects that eat spider mites, aphids, and whiteflies.